onflow/flow-js-testing/docs/send-transactions.md

 description: How to send transactions
 ---

-Another common case is necessity to mutate network state - sending tokens from one account to another, minting new NFT, etc. Framework provides `sendTransaction` method to achieve this.
-This method has 2 different signatures.
+Another common case is interactions that mutate network state - sending tokens from one account to another, minting new NFT, etc. Framework provides `sendTransaction` method to achieve this.
+This method have 2 different signatures.
 > ⚠️ **Required:** Your project must follow the [required structure](https://docs.onflow.org/flow-js-testing/structure) it must be [initialized](https://docs.onflow.org/flow-js-testing/init) to use the following functions.

 ## `sendTransaction(props)`